Local Democratic legislators concerned about education bill

 “How do you define harmful material?"
 Lanane asked.
 “It’s a subjective decision.

-“Is it harmful material or something they don’t like, such as same-sex relationships and transgender material,” he said.
+“Is it harmful material — or something they don’t like, such as same-sex relationships and transgender material?"

 Lanane said as proposed, the bill would take away a protection in state law for material used for educational purposes.